richchapler/AzureSolutionsDocumentation/docs/curricula/AI_Vision.md

 ENDPOINT = os.getenv("ENDPOINT")
 ```

-Execute the cell to ensure that all variables are loaded correctly.
+Execute the cell and restart the kernel to ensure that the new variable is correctly loaded.

 ------------------------- -------------------------
 ------------------------- -------------------------